EternityForest/Acorns/README.md

 Callbackdata has the folowing properties:

-### Acorns.writeToInput(char * id, char * data, int len)
-Write the data to the given program's input buffer.
-The program must exist.
-If len is -1, use strlen.

-### Acorns.runInputBuffer(char * id)
-Tell a given program to compile and run it's input buffer.
-This lets you issue commands in the context of a running program, and it's a handy way to load code via the network in small packets.

 #### vm
 The HSQUIRRELVM * to the VM that requested the callback.
 It may be set to NULL by squirrel at any point outside the GIL.